-&lt;sup>1The Constitution of the Republic of Kazakhstan dated 30 August 1995, as amended.
+1 The Constitution of the Republic of Kazakhstan dated 30 August 1995, as amended.

-("Parliament"); veto legislation; appoint and dissolve the government; and appoint local heads of government.
+The president exercises broad powers under the Constitution.
+In addition, the president has the authority to issue decrees, initiate constitutional amendments, dissolve the Parliament of Kazakhstan ("Parliament"), veto legislation, appoint and dissolve the government, and appoint local heads of government.
 Under certain circumstances, the president may issue decrees that have the force of law.

 The legislative branch consists of a bicameral parliament.
 The two parliamentary chambers are the Senate (upper chamber) and the Mazhilis (lower chamber).
-Two senators are elected from each of the individual oblasts (regions), from cities with republic status and from the capital.
+Two senators are elected from each of the individual oblasts (regions),2 from cities with republic status3 and from the capital.
 The president appoints 15 senators.
-In accordance with the Constitution, members of the Senate are elected for sixyear terms and members of the Mazhilis are elected for five-year terms.
+In accordance with the Constitution, members of the Senate are elected for six-year terms and members of the Mazhilis are elected for five-year terms.
 The Mazhilis consists of 107 members, 98 of whom are elected based on political party lists.
 The Assembly of People of Kazakhstan elects nine members.

 The government is appointed by the president and is accountable to them.
 The prime minister heads the government.
-At the cabinet level, the government comprises the Chancellery of the Prime Minister and 18 ministries.
+At the cabinet level, the government comprises the Chancellery of the Prime Minister and 19 ministries.

 The courts exercise judicial power in Kazakhstan.
-The highest appeal court for both criminal and civil (including commercial) cases is the Supreme Court of Kazakhstan ("Supreme Court").
+The highest appeal court for both criminal and civil (including commercial) cases is the Supreme Court of Kazakhstan ("Supreme Court").4